 This module is used to load all Erlang modules into the system.
-The start script is also fetched with this low-level loader. erl_prim_loader knows about the environment and how to fetch modules.
+The start script is also fetched with this low-level loader.

 Command-line flag -loader Loader can be used to choose the method used by erl_prim_loader.
 Two Loader methods are supported by the Erlang runtime system: efile and inet.